 We have audited the accompanying statements of consolidated financial position of Nanobiotix S.A. ("the Company") as of December 31, 2021 and 2020, and the related statements of consolidated operations, comprehensive loss, changes in shareholders' equity and cash flows for each of the three years in the period ended December 31, 2021, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2021 and 2020, and the results of its consolidated operations and its cash flows for each of the three years in the period ended December 31, 2021, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS") and in accordance with International Financial Reporting Standards as endorsed by the European Union.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2021 and 2020, and the results of its consolidated operations and its cash flows for each of the three years in the period ended December 31, 2021, in conformity with International Financial Reporting Standards as endorsed by the European Union.